Role

 Checkout the CARE Website and app or read the case study below.

-Rethinking the core offering
+Rethink the core business offering

 Shifting the service offering and operational model to increase revenue and scale.